Pav85/react-movie-app/README.md

 ## Description

-**My Movie List** is a React-based application built using **Vite** for faster development and performance.
-The app allows users to search for movies using the TMDB API, save their favorite movies, and manage them from a dedicated "Favorites" page.
-The app also includes a powerful search engine to find any movie by title and add it to the favorites list.
-Users can easily add or remove movies from their favorites, making this app a handy tool for movie enthusiasts.
+**My Movie List** is an app that lets users search for movies and save their favorites to a dedicated "Favorites" page.
+Users can easily add or remove movies from their favorites, making it a great tool for organizing and keeping track of movies they love.

 ---